crkn-rcdr/cihm-metadatabus/README.md

 # CMR, Solr, CAP, Metadatabus

 The Metadabus was created to automate management of data that was being loaded into Solr for the Canadiana Access Platform (CAP).
+The metadata is based on a schema called the Canadiana Metadata Repository (CMR) record.

 Other documentation.